razaiqbal-dev/js-utils/lib/array/LastIndexOf/ARRAY_LASTINDEXOF.md

-# This is a function to find index of an element in an array
+# This is a function to find last index of an element in an array

 # USAGE